larenzzx/sunnyside/README.md

-# This design is from Frontend Mentor (Sunnyside agency landing page)
+# This UI design is from Frontend Mentor (Sunnyside agency landing page)

 ![Design preview for the Sunnyside agency landing page coding challenge](./design/desktop-preview.jpg)